 - Walk before you run – Be prepared for integration and implementation to take some time to produce meaningful results.

 - Define roadmap with smaller scope and scale beyond – Make modest projections and leave room for growth.

 - Clearly define business rules ahead of implementation – Outline your pressure rules and contact rules before implementation, to ensure consistency in how the system is used.

 Do more with customer data

 Integrating with Adobe Campaign has many benefits.
-It’s a substantial time-saver as it minimises the need for disparate systems by consolidating sources for campaign orchestration and analysis.
-Users also report an increase in productivity, brand consistency and personalisation.
+It’s a substantial time-saver as it minimizes the need for disparate systems by consolidating sources for campaign orchestration and analysis.
+Users also report an increase in productivity, brand consistency and personalization.
 Ultimately, it leverages your data to do more.